 This curious interchange prompted the following questions:

-Why did the prophet lie if he was a prophet of God?
-Would God instruct his prophets to lie?
+- Why did the prophet lie if he was a prophet of God?
+Would God instruct his

 As I reread and meditated on this chapter, the Spirit showed me some details that helped me to put everything in perspective.
 To begin, it is clear that God gave the man of God a commandment, and that he disobeyed this commandment.
 What is not clear is why the old prophet beguiled the man of God to disobey God if he too were also a prophet of God.

 The key to these questions can be found in verse 20, which tells us that “the word of God came unto the prophet” while he was eating with the man of God.
 This is the first time we are told that God spoke to the old prophet.
 When he took it upon himself to go and find the man of God, he did so only when his sons told him of the works he had done before Rehoboam (verse 11).
 It is clear from this verse that it was the news of the prophet that his sons had given him that prompted him to go and find the man of God.
-We are not told whether God spoke with the old prophet, and I believe this is because God had not spoken to him.
+We are not told whether God spoke with the old prophet, and, because the passage says that the false prophet lied, it is safe to assume that God had not spoken to him.